Submandibular Gland Cancer

 In surgeries for submandibular gland removal, the neck lymph nodes with the highest probability of the malignant tumor spreading are removed (neck dissection).
 This procedure has become a standard treatment for many malignant tumors located in the face, head, and neck regions.

-The surgeon performs the neck dissection in cases of lymph node metastasis, usually detected by examination or imaging tests in the neck.
+The surgeon performs neck dissection in cases of lymph node metastasis, usually detected by examination or imaging tests in the neck.
 However, the surgeon can also perform this procedure to prevent future metastases, even when there is no visible metastasis.

 If the pathologist diagnosed submandibular gland cancer as a result of the pathological examination of the tumor after surgery, the surgeon performs a second surgery to remove the neck lymph nodes on the same side of the tumor.
 Submandibular tumors with a low malignancy potential may not require neck dissection.
 In benign tumors of the submandibular gland, there is no need for neck dissection surgery.